keijiro/FaceMeshBarracuda/README.md

 human face.

 FaceMeshBarracuda is heavily based on the [MediaPipe Face Mesh] package.
-Although it's not a straght port of the original package, it uses the same pre-trained models and structures.
+Although it is not a straight port of the original package, it uses the same pre-trained models and structures.

 [MediaPipe Face Mesh]: